tynopet/homework/homework-59/wb_page13.md

     - so
     - In the beggining
     - Before long
-    - So
+    - The next thing I know
-    - Before long
+    - In the end
     - Anyway

 3.